Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

 `"ErrorID,{value,...,valuen},`Message name(Param1,Param2,Param3……Paramn);"`

 The message format is shown as above.
 If the ErrorID is 0, the command is received successfully.
-A non-zero return indicates an error in the command.
-See Section 6 for a detailed description of the error.
+If the ErrorID is a non-zero value, it refers to an error in the command.
+See Chapter 6 for a detailed description.

 {value1,value2,value3,...Valuen} represents the return value.
-If there is no return value, {} is returned.
+If there is no return value, {} will be returned.

-Message name (Param1,Param2,Param3......Paramn) indicates the content delivered.
+Message name (Param1,Param2,Param3......Paramn) refers to the content delivered.

 For example:

 ```
 MovL(-500,100,200,150,0,90)
 ```
 Return: 0,{},MovL(-500,100,200,150,0,90);   //0: received successfully.
-No return value.
+If there is no return value, {} will be returned.

 ```
 Mov(-500,100,200,150,0,90)
 ```

-Return: -10000,{},Mov(-500,100,200,150,0,90);   //-10000: command error no return value.
+Return: -10000,{},Mov(-500,100,200,150,0,90);   //-10000: command error.
+If there is no return value, {} will be returned.

 # 3. Communication Protocol—Dashboard Port

-The upper computer can directly send some simple instructions to the robot through 29999 port.
+The upper computer can directly send some simple commands to the robot through 29999 port.
 These instructions are defined by CR, and these functions are called Dashboard.
-The table below is the Dashboard instruction list.
+The table below is the Dashboard command list.
 The Dashboard commands can be used to control the robot, including enabling/disabling and resetting the robot.

 The commands related to robot setting are as follows: